 If you cannot attach documents using

-ImmiAccount then you can provide additional documentation by emailing scanned documents directly to the processing team once your application is allocated.
+ImmiAccount then you can email colour scans of documents directly to the processing team once they have contacted you.

-The department's service standards for individual visa processing times are dependent on a number of factors..
+Individual visa application processing times are dependent on a number of factors.

 GSM allocation dates